-Ahead of our upcoming webinar, “CRISPR-based multiplexed genome editing for improved heterologous protein engineering and expression in E. coli,” we caught up with Vice President of Microbial Applications Development at Inscripta, Nandini Krishnamurthy (left), to learn more about the Onyx TM platform due to be discussed.
+Ahead of our upcoming webinar, “CRISPR-based multiplexed genome editing for improved heterologous protein engineering and expression in E. coli,” we caught up with Vice President of Microbial Applications Development at Inscripta (CO, USA), Nandini Krishnamurthy (left), to learn more about the Onyx TM platform due to be discussed.

 Nandini is passionate about facilitating the acceleration of biological discovery and understands the need to provide researchers with the tools to conduct interventional studies into biological systems and processes.
 To this end, she explains the utility and impact of the world’s first scalable platform for benchtop digital genome engineering in microbes, which combines instrumentation, reagents, and software into one fully automated workflow.

 Read on to find out more about the Onyx platform and its ability to generate multiplexed, trackable libraries of precisely edited cells, each containing tens of thousands of variants to take through phenotyping.

 What is the key focus of your work at the moment?

 My team is currently focused on developing applications that showcase the power and flexibility of the Onyx platform in accelerating the pace of synthetic biology for industrial uses and foundational biological discovery for academia.